Canadian small businesses lean on each other in a virtual world

-He’s found particular success on Instagram Live, where he has attracted impressive virtual crowds with a quirky kitchen party, where he shows off his knives, answers cooking questions and walks viewers through a few fancy knife skills, like how to flute a mushroom.
+He found particular success on Instagram Live, where he attracted impressive virtual crowds with a quirky kitchen party, answering cooking questions while showing off his knives and a few fancy knife skills, like how to flute a mushroom.

-Calgary residents may also have spotted Kent out on his bike in recent weeks.
+Calgary residents may also have spotted Kent out on his bike.
 An early digital marketing drive saw him cycling around the city where he hand-delivered knives to the homes of customers who paid extra for the personal service.
-The money goes to a non-profit, Fresh Roots, that ensures Calgarians in need have access to fresh fruits and vegetables.
+That money went to a non-profit, Fresh Roots, that ensures Calgarians in need have access to fresh fruits and vegetables.

-“Our business is down, but we are quietly confident that we are going to get through this, and get our people back to the jobs they love again soon,” says Kent.
+“Our business is down, but we are quietly confident that we are going to get through this, and get our people back to the jobs they love again soon,” said Kent at the time.

 “Ask them to buy something from the store, buy a gift card.
 It goes against what we are trained as entrepreneurs to do, but this is different.
 This time, it’s now or never,” says Morrison.

-Recent weeks have also given Morrison important insight into his own capabilities.
+The pandemic also gave Morrison important insight into his own capabilities.